 Theatres in Clifton, Elizabeth, Freehold, New Brunswick, Rockaway and Wayne

-AMC Theatres and the Autism Society have teamed up to bring families affected by autism and other disorders, such as Tourette Syndrome, a special opportunity to enjoy their favorite films in a safe, accepting environment on a monthly basis with the “Sensory Friendly Films” program.
+AMC Theatres and the Autism Society have formed a lasting partnership that brings families affected by autism and other disorders – such as Tourette Syndrome, ADD, ADHD, anxiety and depression – a special opportunity to enjoy their favorite films in a safe, accepting environment on a monthly basis with the “Sensory Friendly Films” program.

-After successful turnouts throughout 2011 and over the first half of 2012, the program once again will be coming to New Jersey, on Saturday, June 30, when six AMC Theatres around the state will show “Brave” at 10 a.m.
+The next sensory-friendly event in New Jersey will take place on Saturday, July 21, when six AMC Theatres will show “Ice Age: Continental Drift” at 10 a.m.
 Tickets are $4 to $6 and can be purchased on the day of the event.
-This comes on the heels of a showing of “Madagascar 3” on June 16.
+This event comes on the heels of successful “Madagascar 3” and “Brave” showings in June.